salar96/MEP-Orthogonal-NMF/README.md

 # MEP-ONMF
 Maximum-Entropy-Principle Orthogonal Non-negative Matrix Factorization

-This code is presented as supplimentary material for our paper:
+[This code is presented as supplimentary material for our paper]:
 ["Orthogonal Non-negative Matrix Factorization: a Maximum-Entropy-Principle Approach"](https://arxiv.org/abs/2210.02672)
 ------------------------------------------------------------
 # Deterministic Annealing Clustering